thewizardry/coming-soon-page/README.md

     gulp

-When done editing, build for production;
+When done editing, build for production:

     gulp build